William Aspinwall

-William Aspinwall (1605 – c.
+William Aspinwall (c.
+1605 – c.
 1662) was an Englishman who emigrated to Boston with the Winthrop Fleet in 1630.
 He played an integral part in the early religious controversies of the Massachusetts Bay Colony.

 Life

 Aspinwall as most of the Aspinwalls probably came from the County of Lancaster, England.

-Aspinwall arrived to Massachusetts Bay on board of Arabella with the Winthrop Fleet on 17 June 1630.
-Along with him was his wife, Elizabeth, who was sixteen at that time.
+He arrived at Massachusetts Bay onboard Arbella, part of the Winthrop Fleet, on 17 June 1630.
+He was accompanied by his wife, Elizabeth, who was sixteen at that time.
 Among with other settlers he came ashore at Charlestown on 1 July and was appointed a deacon.
-On 3 April 1632 Aspinwall took the oath of a freeman.
+On 3 April 1632, Aspinwall took the oath of a freeman.

-In 1633 he moved to Boston, where he was one of the leading figures of the new settlement and in 1637 replaced Sir Henry Vane as a Deputy to the General Court.
+In 1633, he moved to Boston, where he was one of the leading figures of the new settlement, and in 1637 replaced Sir Henry Vane as a Deputy to the General Court.

-At the time of Aspinwall was involved in the Antinomian Controversy which severely divided the Massachusetts Bay Colony from 1636 to 1638.
+At the time, Aspinwall was involved in the Antinomian Controversy, which severely divided the Massachusetts Bay Colony from 1636 to 1638.
 He joined himself with the adherents of Anne Hutchinson and John Wheelwright, aided in drafting their famous petition, and departed with them to Rhode Island.
-He was at Portsmouth in 1638, where he signed the covenant of formation, but he moved to the New Haven Colony in 1641.
+He was at Portsmouth, Province of New Hampshire, in 1638, where he signed the covenant of formation, but he moved to the New Haven Colony in 1641.

 By 1642, Aspinwall had rehabilitated his relations with the Boston authorities, and he began to acquire employment there recording official documents.
 In 1643, he joined the Ancient and Honorable Artillery Company of Massachusetts.
 It was declared by the Boston court in 1644 that Aspinwall "shall be a public notary for his jurisdiction," and he continued at this post until 1651.
 As a skilled surveyor, he joined a group of Boston merchants on an unsuccessful expedition up the Delaware River in search of furs.
 He was one of Boston's delegates to the Cambridge Synod of 1646.

 Relations ran afoul for Aspinwall again in Boston, and in 1652 he sold his property and returned to England, where he was living in Cheshire as late as April 13, 1662.
 Upon his return to England, he became one of the Fifth Monarchists, a radical religious sect that had a brief existence in the turmoil of the Commonwealth of England.